Cherry Eye in Cats: What Causes It and How It’s Treated

 1. Clean Your Cat’s Eyes

-In addition to regular grooming, it’s essential to wash your cat’s eyes with a soft, damp cloth.
+In addition to regular grooming, it’s essential to wipe your cat’s eyes with a soft, damp cloth.
 This removes dirt and debris that can cause them to scratch and rub their eyes.

 1. Watch Out for Your Cat

 If your cat is genetically predisposed to cherry eye, it’s worth paying extra attention to any signs of swelling, irritation, especially in kittens and young cats.
-Keep an eye out for any signs of discomfort.
+Also, it’s good to protect their eyes from accidents, fights with other cats, and sharp objects.

 “A cat’s eyes offer a glimpse into its health.
 Make sure to listen to what they’re trying to say.”